WP-MIP: An Artificial Intelligence, Hybrid, and Physically Based Model Intercomparison Project for Weather Prediction

 The WP-MIP protocol centers on global deterministic 10-day forecasts for 2024, providing robust sampling of day-to-day weather.
 A total of 122 forecasts are initialized at 3-day intervals to ensure functional independence at the synoptic scales.
 A longer period would have extended sampling to include lower-frequency modes and increased the population of extreme events.
 However, many AIWP training regimens extend through 2022, with fine-tuning periods appended thereafter.
 Avoiding these training periods is essential to ensuring the robustness of AIWP and hybrid model evaluations.

 Predictions of 3D state variables and key single-level fields are remapped to a $0.25^\circ$ latitude-longitude grid at 6-hourly intervals.
 This common grid resembles that of most AIWP models, balancing storage and transfer limitations with the need to quantify extremes and to evaluate forecast skill over a broad range of scales.
-The protocol is flexible enough to encourage contributions from AIWP models that can provide only a subset of the requested fields; however, maximum compliance is encouraged to facilitate studies of extreme weather (e.g., near-surface fields and precipitation), energy budgets (e.g., accumulated radiative and turbulent fluxes), clouds (e.g., cloud cover over distinct layers) and polar processes (e.g., sea ice properties).
+The protocol is flexible enough to encourage contributions from AIWP models that can provide only a subset of the requested fields; however, maximum compliance is encouraged to facilitate studies of extreme weather (e.g., near-surface fields and precipitation), energy budgets (e.g., accumulated radiative and turbulent fluxes), clouds (e.g., cloud cover over distinct layers), and polar processes (e.g., sea ice properties).

 The WP-MIP protocol defines two distinct forecast streams (Figs.~\ref{earth} and \ref{structure}).
 In the operationally based ``own initial condition'' (OIC) stream, forecasts are initialized with each center's own analyses.
 The ``same initial condition'' (SIC) stream requires initialization from operational ECMWF analyses, a design that resembles that of the DIfferent MOdels Same Initial Conditions project \citep{Magnusson22}.
-Intra-stream comparison provides information about relative skill, while cross-stream comparison quantifies initial-condition sensitivity, a topic that remains largely unstudied for AIWP and hybrid systems.
+Intra-stream comparison provides information about the relative skill between modeling systems, while cross-stream comparison quantifies initial-condition sensitivity, a topic that remains largely unstudied for AIWP and hybrid models.

 The global deterministic focus of WP-MIP encourages worldwide participation while limiting data volume.
 Although medium-range predictions are better considered probabilistically \citep{Mylne25}, including ensembles would have required a trade-off with common-grid resolution.
-Plans to expand The Integrated Grand Global Ensemble \citep{Swinbank16} to include AIWP and hybrid models represent an extension of WP-MIP that will accelerate future ensemble-based intercomparison work.
+Plans to expand TIGGE \citep{Swinbank16} to include AIWP and hybrid models represent an extension of WP-MIP that will accelerate future ensemble-based intercomparison work.